 - Decide what your per-visit rate is going to be.
 Most pet sitters charge between $15 and $20.
 But more affluent areas may be willing to pay more for your service.
 Also take into consideration how much you will be doing on each visit.
 Some visits may be as simple as a feeding.
 Some may require that you walk and play with the pet or administer medicine.
 Adjust accordingly.

 - Advertise your pet sitting business by having cards printed.
 Hand them out to everyone you meet.
 Also, have flyers printed and post them on public bulletin boards.
 It helps to make sure the flyers have pictures of cats and dogs, as this will attract the attention of pet owners to your ad.
 Make sure all your contact information is on them – name, phone numbers, email address.

 - Don’t forget to post your flyer at pet stores and veterinary offices – with permission, of course.
 Ask yourself where pet owners congregate.
 Dog parks on a Saturday morning are a great place to hand out your business card.
 Many pet businesses also create a website and list it in local directories.
 Do whatever you can to get your business in front of the public.

 - Finally, get bonded and insured.
 This is important for your protection, and is a must-have if you hire any employees.
 You can get this type of insurance through the National Association of Professional Pet Sitters and Pet Sitters International.

 Pet sitting is not only a profitable home business; it’s a rewarding one!
-If you’d like to learn more about starting your own pet sitting home business, I recommend the Six-Figure Pet Sitting Academy.
+If you’d like to work from home and want to learn more about starting your own pet sitting home business, I recommend the Six-Figure Pet Sitting Academy.
 Click here to learn more.